taracollins/unix_shell/README.md

 # My Shell

 myshell.py is a simple shell that takes command line arguments.
 Run using Python3.
-Keep readme file in the same folder as myshell.py in order to be able to display this manual in the terminal
+Keep README.md in the same folder as myshell.py in order to be able to display this manual in the terminal

 ## SYNOPSIS